byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ### *Knowledge Harvested* from the 'symbiotic co-evolutionary experience' and theory are shared here.

-**An effort to reach ones own potential and help others do so in the process.**
+**An effort to cultivate personal potential and help others do so in the process.**

 #### *The way out is a personal responsibility, the way out is in the soil.
 When the soil is healed the soul follows.*